 These loans pose a big risk before the banks in India.
-The loans to politically exposed persons are not considered to be bad always.
+The loans to politically exposed persons are not always bad.
 Reserve Bank of India (RBI) guidelines require banks to take greater precaution if the borrower has political influence.
 “In such situations, the senior management of the banks has to be involved in the decision-making.

-Apart from details mentioned in the election affidavits of politicians, the specialised software based on algorithms and predictive analytics developed in-house, utilises parameters such as names of firms, email ids, common addresses, and other such identifiers information.
+In addition to the details mentioned in the election affidavits of politicians, the specialised software based on algorithms and predictive analytics developed in-house, utilizes parameters such as names of firms, email ids, common addresses, and other such identifiers information.

-When the politicians have to exercise their political clout or power, they get associated with certain companies for a short period of time and once the benefit is passed on to the company or when the event is completed then they prefer to resign.
-Biznexxus reports consider these associations in the Enhanced Due Diligence Reports.
+Furthermore, when the politicians have to exercise their political clout or power, they get associated with certain companies for a short period of time.
+Once the benefit is passed on to the company or when the event is completed then they prefer to resign.
+Riskpro PEP reports consider these associations in the Enhanced Due Diligence Reports.

 This information would help the banks to understand the risks associated with the borrowers where the politicians are involved.
 This type of ‘Market Intelligence’ is unstructured information about borrowers from different sources.
-Every time information about the politicians is not available from the structured sources, information is scattered and getting the information from the public domain sources and connecting the dots is the work of the regtech companies like Riskpro.
+Every time information about the politicians is not available from the structured sources.
+Information is scattered across various public domain sources.
+Collecting and curating the information to connect the dots is the work of the regtech companies like Riskpro.